 Centennial is a neighbourhood bound on the south by the railway and to the west by Colonel Danforth Park - a well wooded ravine valley that ushers the Highland Creek on the last leg of its journey into Lake Ontario.

-This area grew from Port Union, which runs along the water starting below Lawrence and extending just east of Port Union Road the Go Train station.
+This area grew from Port Union, which runs along the water starting below Lawrence and extending just east of Port Union Road to the Go Train station.

 This is a very lush area with a combination of linear and sweeping streets, lined with beautiful mature trees.
 West Centennial typically has larger more mature properties, while East Centennial is a new area with more symmetrical street layouts, newer homes (circa mid 60s to late 70s) and with some newer developments now in the North East pocket.
 At the southern point of this neighbourhood is nesteled older Port Union with an quaint historical flavour and some of the finest stands of pine trees in the City of Toronto.